PRO If you're a SketchUp Pro user, you can import or export CAD files, which use the

 .dxf file formats.

 Before you import a file, it's helpful to know what CAD entities SketchUp Pro does and doesn't support and how to prepare your CAD file for best results.
 Then, you can walk through the basic importing steps outlined in this article.
 After you're done importing, check out Starting with a CAD File in SketchUp Pro, which offers several tips and tricks for handling imported CAD geometry.

-If you're exporting a SketchUp Pro file to a CAD format, how you import a CAD file depends on whether it's a 2D file, such as a floor plan, or a 3D model.
+If you're exporting a SketchUp Pro file to a CAD format, how you export a CAD file depends on whether it's a 2D file, such as a floor plan, or a 3D model.
 In this article, you also discover how SketchUp data is exported into CAD format.

 Table of Contents

 The following table outlines what CAD elements SketchUp does and doesn't support.
 If an element isn't supported, SketchUp simply ignores it when you import the CAD file.

 |Entities with thickness||Hatching|

 Preparing a CAD file for import into SketchUp

 When you take a few steps to check and prepare your CAD file before import, you can make sure all the data you need imports into SketchUp and streamline the import process.
 The following sections outline what you need to look for and how to resolve any potential conflicts between CAD elements and SketchUp.